estcube/Telemetry-Forwarding-Client/README.md

 This allows the ESTCube team to receive telemetry data, even when the satellite isn't accessible over Estonia.
 This is vital as the fly-over times of the satellite are relatively brief.

+You can find the latest release from our releases tab [here](https://github.com/estcube/Telemetry-Forwarding-Client/releases).
 For more information be sure to visit our [wiki](https://github.com/estcube/Telemetry-Forwarding-Client/wiki)!